When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

-You could also use this tactic in order to bring mystery or suspense into your story as readers try to guess the answers to the questions they have been posed.
+You could also use this tactic to bring mystery or suspense into your story as readers try to guess the answers to the questions they have been posed.

-Asking questions and making predictions is an effective tool for rousing a reader’s interest right from the beginning of your narrative and inspiring them to reach its ultimate resolution.
+Asking questions and making predictions is an effective tool for rousing a reader’s interest right from the beginning of your narrative and inspiring them to reach their ultimate resolution.

 11. Paint a Picture with Description (“Show, Don’t Tell”)

 Crafting an engaging story is a challenge, but painting a picture with a description can help to create the perfect opening.